canonical/maas-anvil/README.md

 You can configure the VIP which should be used for the cluster in High availability (HA).
 The Keepalived charm will be installed to enable connecting to the MAAS Anvil HA cluster using the VIP.
 To enable VIP provide any valid IP, to disable it set an empty value.

-##### TSL
+##### TLS

 > [!NOTE]
 > The default values are `tls_mode:"disabled"`, `ssl_cert: ""` and `ssl_key: ""`.

-To configure TSL for HAProxy, set `tls_mode` either to `termination` or `passthrough` and configure the path to the SSL certificate and the path to the private key for the SSL certificate.
+To configure TLS for HAProxy, set `tls_mode` either to `termination` or `passthrough` and configure the path to the SSL certificate and the path to the private key for the SSL certificate.
 To disable it, set `tls_mode` to `disabled` and provide no SSL certificate or private key.
 If `passthrough` is selected, also provide `ssl_cacert` if you want to use a self-signed certificate.

 > [!IMPORTANT]